Key Investment Facts

 About HomeVestors

-HomeVestors has established a significant presence in the real estate market over its 28 years in business, with 26 of those years spent as a franchisor.
-The system currently maintains a robust network of 1,150 total units across the country.
-While the brand demonstrates steady expansion with a 2.00% net growth rate, it also experiences a 3.00% failure rate, suggesting a competitive environment for individual operators.
-Franchisee satisfaction currently sits at 74 out of 100, reflecting a generally positive but realistic sentiment among those within the system.
-This longevity and scale indicate a mature franchise model that has weathered various economic cycles.
+HomeVestors has established a significant presence in the real estate sector over its twenty-eight years in business, with twenty-six of those years spent as a franchisor.
+The system currently maintains 1,150 total units and demonstrates steady stability through a 2.00% net growth rate.
+While the network faces a 3.00% failure rate, it remains a mature brand with a franchisee satisfaction score of 74 out of 100.
+This longevity and scale suggest a well-tested business model that continues to expand within the competitive property investment market.

 Training Program: 1 week of initial training included.